-Whilst a contract of employment does not need to be in writing, it is a legal requirement that employers provide employees with a written statement of terms of employment.
-This should set out the minimum terms governing the employment relationship and is the bare minimum that an employer can provide.
-It will include basic matters such as hours and place of work, remuneration and notice requirements.
-The statement must be given to the employee within two months of employment commencing.
+It is a legal requirement that employers provide employees with a written statement of their terms of employment.
+This should set out the minimum terms governing the employment relationship and is the bare minimum that an employer must provide.

 However, in almost all cases it is advisable for employers to provide a written contract of employment to an employee.
 This is often far more advantageous to the employer.
-A written contract can also include detailed intellectual property rights, confidentiality clauses and post termination restrictions.
-Provisions can also be included enabling the employer to vary some of the terms of employment.
+A written contract can include details of the ownership of intellectual property rights, confidentiality clauses and post termination restrictions.
+Provisions can also be included to enable the employer to vary some of the terms of employment.

-It is also advisable to ensure you have well drafted policies and procedures including:
+It is advisable to ensure that you have well drafted policies and procedures including: